EDGZTNSR/IntroductionToAL/docs/index.md

 | target       | Yes       |	By default this is ```Extension```.
 For Dynamics NAV, you can set this to ```Internal``` to get access to otherwise restricted APIs.
 The Dynamics NAV Server setting must then also be set to ```Internal```.|
 | helpBaseUrl       | Yes       |The URL for the website that displays help for the current extension.
 The default URL is ```https://docs.microsoft.com/{0}/dynamics365/business-central```.|
 | supportedLocales       | Yes       |The list of locales that are supported for looking up help.
 The value on the list is inserted into the URL defined in the ```helpBaseUrl``` property.
 The first locale on the list is default.
 An example is ```"supportedLocales": ["da-DK", "en-US"]```.|

+## Debugging

+The process of finding and correcting errors is called debugging.
+With Visual Studio Code and the AL Language extension you get an integrated debugger to help you inspect your code to verify that your application can run as expected.
+You start a debugging session by pressing F5.

+For more Information see the Offical Documentation for Debugging from Visual Studio Code [Here](https://code.visualstudio.com/docs/editor/debugging)